msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi.md

 description = "Moshi is a fast and powerful JSON parsing library for the JVM and Android.
-Today we look into manually parsing JSON to and from Java/Kotlin classes" slug = "manually-parsing-json-with-moshi" socialImage = "/uploads/moshi_social.webp" tags = ["moshi", "json parsing", "android", "kotlin"] title = "Manually parsing JSON with Moshi" toc = true
+Today we look into manually parsing JSON to and from Java/Kotlin classes" slug = "manually-parsing-json-with-moshi" socialImage = "/uploads/moshi_social.webp" tags = ["moshi", "json parsing", "moshi read json from file"] title = "Manually parsing JSON with Moshi" toc = true
 +++